Grade 9

 Grade 11

-Canadian Law - Grade 11, Workplace Course (CLU 3E1)
+Canadian Law - Grade 11, Mixed College/University (CLU 3M1)

 A practical introduction to legal issues that directly affect people's lives.
-Students will examine the need for laws in society, the routes of Canada's legal system, the rights and freedoms that people in Canada enjoy and the basic elements of criminal law and dispute resolution.
-Through case studies and other activities students will develop and express opinions on legal topics of interest to them.
+Students will examine the need for laws in society, the routes of Canada's legal system, the rights and freedoms that people in Canada enjoy, and the basic elements of criminal law and dispute resolution.
+Through case studies and other activities, students will develop and express opinions on legal topics of interest to them.

 Travel and Tourism - Grade 11, Open Course (CGG 3O1)

-Physical Geography - Grade 11, College/University Course
+Regional Geography - Grade 11, College/University Course (CGD 3M1)

 World History to 1600 - Grade 11, College/University (CHW 3M1)

-Students will take a global perspective on ancient and medieval history - from the emergence of humans through Mesopotamian, Egyptian, Roman, Greek, Chinese, Indian Mayan and European civilizations.
+Students will take a global perspective on ancient and medieval history - from the emergence of humans through Mesopotamian, Egyptian, Roman, Greek, Chinese, Indian Mayan, and European civilizations.

 Psychology, Sociology and Anthropology - Grade 11, College/University (HSP 3M1)